| |

 and an unbelievable depth of field, the colors and pixel-count

-weren't up to par.
+weren't up to par in that time.
 So in 2002 I decided to buy a macrolens,

 a Sigma APO macro 180mm F3.5, which I mounted on my